 The responsibility of corporations collecting personal data

-There are not only the tech giants gathering personal data, all companies with a customer base does it.
-No matter the size, a company collecting personal information needs to take its responsibility.
+There are not only the tech giants gathering personal data, all companies with a customer base do it.
+No matter the size, a company collecting personal information needs to take responsibility.
 There is no debate or argumentation about that cause.

-Small offences could result in fines up to 2% (or €10 million) of a company’s global turnover.
-Larger offences with more serious consequences can result in fines up to 4% (or €20 million) of the global turnover.
+Small offenses could result in fines up to 2% (or €10 million) of a company’s global turnover.
+Larger offenses with more serious consequences can result in fines up to 4% (or €20 million) of the global turnover.
 This way, companies are scared straight to keep confidential personal data secure.

 Personal data privacy in the USA vs Europe

-As KPMG has described the situation, GDPR is not a “tick-box exercise”.
-To make sure privacy information is kept safe, there is importance in where companies and servers are kept.
-First point, there is a difference in mindset between American and European companies.
-Second point, there are different regulations in the different continents.
+To make sure private information is kept safe, there is importance in where companies and servers are kept.
+The first point, there is a difference in mindset between American and European companies.
+The second point, there are different regulations within the different continents.

-This regulation is supposed to help users better understand the ways they are surveyed online by emphasising consent, control and have clear explanations.
+This regulation is supposed to help users better understand the ways they are surveyed online by emphasizing consent, control, and have clear explanations.
 Leaving the common person empowered and in charge of their own data, while companies will need to adapt.